Deviloxide/Interview-Cake-Questions/12. Combinatorics, probability, and other math/Find in Ordered Set.md

-# Find in Ordered Set

-## Suppose we had a list ↴ of nn integers sorted in ascending order.
-How quickly could we check if a given integer is in the list?
+# Which Appears Twice

+## I have a list of n + 1n+1 numbers.
+Every number in the range 1..n1..n appears once except for one number that appears twice.

+### Write a function for finding the number that appears twice.